-That’s why I use Pinterest schedulers to pin to my own boards as well as the group boards I’m in.
-The two leading schedulers are Tailwind and Boardbooster.
-They work slightly differently, and I use them for different purposes, using Boardbooster to pin my own content and Tailwind to pin others’ content.
+That’s why I use the Pinterest scheduler Tailwind to pin to my own boards as well as the group boards I’m in.

-I recommend that you sign up for a free trial for both Tailwind and Boardbooster using the links below.
+I recommend that you sign up for a free trial for Tailwind using the link below.

 Now, I will caveat this by saying that Pinterest schedulers are not necessarily an absolute must.
-You can still succeed on Pinterest by pinning manually, i.e., pinning pins one-by-one without the use of an automated scheduler like Tailwind or Boardbooster.
+You can still succeed on Pinterest by pinning manually, i.e., pinning pins one-by-one without the use of an automated scheduler like Tailwind.

 However, if you decide to pin manually, you will obviously have to invest a bit more of your own time on the platform.
 If this is the route you want to go, then I recommend you click here to check out Carly Campbell’s e-book Pinterest Strategies: From 0 – 200k Page Views with Manual Pinning.